jvde-github/AIS-catcher/README.md

 ## Quick Start guide for Raspberry 2+

-This is a quick guide to install and run AIS-catcher on a Raspberry device and sets it up to run as a background service (also works for Ubuntu and Debian systems).
+This is a quick guide to install and run AIS-catcher on a Raspberry device and set it up to run as a background service (also works for Ubuntu and Debian systems).
 The RTL-SDR V4 is unfortunately not yet supported.

-The following instruction installs AIS-catcher but can also be used to update and existing system.
-Open a terminal on the raspberry or log in via ssh and copy/paste the following command:
+The following instruction installs AIS-catcher but can also be used to update an existing system.
+Open a terminal on the Raspberry or log in via ssh and copy/paste the following command:

 ```bash
     sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/jvde-github/AIS-catcher/main/scripts/aiscatcher-install)"